This post is about age discrimination during job search. It’s real.

 The other option that many try is the opposite.
 You go out of your way to hide your age.
 Leaving your first three jobs off of your professional resume.
 And removing the graduating dates from your education summary.

-And I don’t blame you for doing that.
+And I don’t blame you for doing that to avoid age discrimination.

 The problem is that everyone knows that if the dates aren’t there, you are probably older than you’d like to admit.
 And if the first job on your resume was “Director of Finance”, it probably wasn’t your first.
 You are hiding something.